ropwareJB/curses.hx/README.md

 ### Curses.hx
 A library for interfacing with Curses APIs in various languages via Haxe.
 So you can make pretty terminal applications.

-Curses is a library for writing GUI-like interfaces in terminal (killer) applications.
+Curses is a library for writing GUI-like interfaces in terminal applications.

 **This repository is very new, so not many targets are currently supported**